 Is Jordan safe to travel solo?

 No one ever told me to not walk alone at night in Jordan so I tried to do it myself during my time in Petra and Aqaba.
-The people are very friendly and often greeted me as I do my daily routines.
+The people are very friendly and often greet me as I do my daily routines.
 I found Jordan to be more lenient but not as Western as Morocco.

 Some small towns still look at women differently.
 A lot of people (especially the men) will still question why you’d like to travel to Jordan solo and as a woman.
 They will rigidly ask but they will not make physical contact.
 According to Muslim practices, men are not allowed physical contact with women to who they are not married.